 2. Cover the keypad when entering your PIN: In order to access your bank accounts, thieves need to have your card number and your PIN.
 By covering the keypad, you prevent cameras and onlookers from seeing your PIN.
 Thieves often replace decorative plates, brochure holders, and other parts with their own and rig them with cameras to get your PIN.
 Look for pieces that seem out of place or don’t match the rest of the machine, and watch for small pinholes that may have a camera on the other side.

 3. Check your bank and credit card statements often: Be vigilant and check your transactions often.
 Sign up for online banking, e-alerts, and our mobile app so you can easily monitor your account and keep track of any and all transactions.
 All three of these can help you stay ahead of any fraudulent activity on your account.

 4. Be cautious about the machines you use: General ATMs at bars or restaurants are not usually monitored and therefore, can be easily tampered with by anyone.
 Plus, there’s a market for old/used ATMs and if not taken care of, the information they store can be hijacked.

 5. Consider downloading a skimmer detecting app on your smartphone: Search your app store for apps that can detect skimmers.
-They work by scanning for nearby devices that are transmitting data via bluetooth.
-But be aware these won’t catch every skimmer, some may still use remote data that a thief has to retrieve via a SD card.
+They work by scanning for nearby devices that are transmitting data via Bluetooth.
+But be aware these won’t catch every skimmer, some may still use remote data that a thief has to retrieve via an SD card.

 Members who may have been affected by skimmer fraud at our ATM are being contacted and our teammates will be working closely with them to ensure their accounts are secure and we are working to investigate all transactions on the accounts affected.
 If you have any questions about our policies or your account, please contact us.